massclown/HalfSwordTrainerMod/README.md

 ## Shooting projectiles

-This is not a true throwing of objects, but more like shooting them for maximum damage.
+This is not a "true" throwing of objects, but more like shooting or launching them for maximum damage.

 Use mouse wheel (click) to shoot a projectile, and `Tab` to change to next projectile type, `Shift + Tab` for the previous projectile type.